 I moved to Manhattan in 2015 after many years in the Portland, Maine area where I was a K-2 public classroom teacher, a private school academic support specialist, reading tutor, and educational consultant.
 During the pandemic, I returned to the mountains of Western Maine to a little town called Denmark.
-I now divide my time between Maine and NYC, offering virtual tutoring services to children in the NYC area as well as across the country.
+I now divide my time between Maine and NYC, offering hybrid virtual/in-person tutoring services to children in the NYC area as well as across the country.

 I achieved initial certification as an Orton Gillingham practitioner through the Scottish Rite Masons Program/Children's Dyslexia Center in Portland, Maine.
 I am certified in the Orton Gillingham methodology through IMSLEC and the International Dyslexia Association.
 I am also a member of Learning Ally's Tutor Referral Network.

 As a professional educator dedicated to improving the lives of my students by helping them learn to read and write effectively, I consider myself to be a life long learner in the field.
 I regularly attend the latest workshops and courses to stay abreast of current developments and refine the Orton Gillingham foundation of my practice through related methodologies.
 Teaching children to read and write is actually a highly complex task -- just as these skills don't come naturally or magically to most children, teachers must study continuously in order to be able to provide their students with the most effective instruction.